 - Motions for a new trial: If you believe you received an unfair trial, you may file a motion for a new trial.
 If the judge grants it, the verdict will be set aside and a new trial will be scheduled.
 The deadline to file 14 days after the verdict, unless new evidence surfaces.9

-- Motions for reconsideration: If you believe your sentences were too harsh, you can file a motion for reconsideration.
+- 35(b) motions for reduction of sentence: If you believe your sentences were too harsh, you can file a motion for reconsideration.
 Depending on the strength of your arguments, the judge may impose laxer penalties.
 The deadline to file is 126 days after the sentencing.10

 8. If my petition is denied, can I refile?

-Yes, but the court will deny it unless it contains new information that was unknowable when the previous 35(c) motion was filed.12
+Yes.
+However, the court will deny it unless it contains new information that was unknowable when the previous 35(c) motion was filed.13

 9. Can post-conviction relief stop deportation?